 If the learning difficulty is more general, then the class teacher will plan a programme of extra work for the child that may involve extra adult support.
-This will be discussed with parents and reviewed regularly through an Individual Education Plan.
-If we feel unable to provide adequately for the specific needs of the child, then we may involve other agencies for specific support eg speech therapy, educational psychology, behaviour support.
+This will be discussed with parents and reviewed regularly through a My Plan.
+If we feel unable to provide adequately for the specific needs of the child, then we may involve other agencies for specific support eg speech therapy, educational psychology, social emotional support.

 If parents have any concerns, questions or information about their child, then it is vital this information is shared with school staff.
 We aim to work in close partnership with parents to ensure we meet the needs of all children.

 SEN Governor – Chantelle Souttar

 The new Special Educational Needs and Disability Code of Practice sets out the principle of a more individualised and better graduated response to support children and young people with SEN and disabilities.
 We are required by the DfE to set out our "Local Offer".

 What should I do if I think my child has Special Educational Needs?

 During this meeting you will review progress over a period of time and look at latest assessment results.
 If the class teacher feels it is necessary, they will pass information on to the ANL/SENDCo and a plan of action will be decided.